jamiely/deprecated_blog/_posts/2014-03-06-deploying-a-java-tomcat-application-via-chef.md

 This will seem like a lot of work to deploy an application, but makes more sense if you are setting up a more distributed application.
-For example, we could have 3 web servers running this application on tomcat, with another server setup to load balance using `nginx`, using `redis` as a distributed cache, and `postgres` as the database, across two servers setup with replication.
+For example, we could have 3 web servers running this application on Tomcat, with another server setup to load balance using `nginx`, using `redis` as a distributed cache, and `postgres` as the database, across two servers setup with replication.